DesenTao/baty.net-hugo/content/post/2019/why-clojure--uncle--bob-martin.md

 > My favorite language of all, the language that I think will outlast all the others, the language that I believe will eventually become the standard language that all programmers use…
 >
 > …is Lisp.

+I haven't learned a new programming language in a decade, but I'm fascinated by Clojure.